Lifting, Lowering and Serialization

 argument is a plain integer, it is lowered by casting to anint32_t

-that is exposed by the UniFFI-generated Rust scaffolding. - The Rust scaffolding lifts each argument received over the FFI into a native
+in this example. - The Rust scaffolding function lifts each argument received over the FFI into a native Rust type.

 item